 Unmanned spacecraft

 Unmanned spacecraft include a wide variety of vehicles that perform missions from low Earth orbit to deep space. satellites They are perhaps the most common example of unmanned spacecraft, serving the functions of communication, Earth observation and meteorological study.
 A notable example is satellites.
-Sputnik 1 y Sputnik 2, which ushered in the modern space age in the 1950s.
+Sputnik 1 y Sputnik 2which marked the beginning of the modern space age in the 1950s.
+On the other hand, the space probes have allowed humanity to explore planets and moons that we could not reach directly with astronauts, such as Mars, Saturn and their moons.
+The mission Cassini-HuygensThe mission to Saturn and its moon Titan has been one of the most successful in the history of robotics.
+Other examples of unmanned spacecraft include:

 Types of propulsion in spacecraft